ruricolist/serapeum/README.md

 PAIP and the original Norvig & Waters paper; the API is mostly borrowed from Arc.

-About Arc.
-For the most part, Arc’s identifiers are pessimal, neither quite opaque nor quite explicit, like riddles.
-But the queue API is clear; and, by using abbreviated names, we avoid the danger of clashing with special-purpose queue implementations.

 Create a queue with `queue`, like `list`:

     (queue 1 2 3) => #<QUEUE (1 2 3)>